zaskem/twitterbot-holidayprogress/README.md

 * A host on which to run this code (not at a browsable path).

 ### Google API
 Creating a project, creating a service account and key for the Google API falls outside the scope of this README.
-At a minimum, a project must be available on the [Google API Console](https://console.developers.google.com) and a Service Accont with an automatically-generated key pair created.
+At a minimum, a project must be available on the [Google API Console](https://console.developers.google.com) and a Service Account with an automatically-generated key pair created.
 As the bot is a consumer of the Google API, no special permissions are required for the service account.
 You will need the key name/ID and associated `.json` file.

 ### Twitter API
 Applying for access to the [Twitter Developer Portal](https://developer.twitter.com/) is outside the scope of this README.
-You will need to create a new Project and/or App for the Twitter bot, configure the App permissions to allow `Read and Write` access.
+You will need to create a new Project and/or App for the Twitter bot and configure the App permissions to allow `Read and Write` access.
 You will obtain the `consumer_key` and `consumer_secret` from the App's keys and tokens page.

 Assuming the account associated with the Developer Portal is _not_ the bot account, you will need to enable `3-Legged OAuth` for the App.
 This is required to generate a user access token and secret for an independent bot account.

 #### A note about generating user access tokens and secrets:
-This repo does not include a library/mechanism to address user access and callback for the bot app, which is ___required___ to generate a user access token and secret, and is a one-time action.
-It is recommended to use [Twurl](https://developer.twitter.com/en/docs/tutorials/using-twurl) for its simplicity, in particular the following short steps on a local WSL/Ubuntu instance independent of the bot host:
+This repo does not include a library/mechanism to address user access and callback for the bot app, which is ___required___ to generate a user access token and secret, and is generally a one-time action.
+It is recommended to use [Twurl](https://developer.twitter.com/en/docs/tutorials/using-twurl) for its simplicity.
+The following steps on a local WSL or Ubuntu instance (independent of the bot host if necessary) will generate the token and secret:

 1. `gem install twurl` (to install Twurl, also requires ruby)
 2. `twurl authorize --consumer-key key --consumer-secret secret` (with your Twitter App key/secret, follow prompts)